revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 <blockquote>

-- In Spring Boot we use an external configuration to define our properties.
+- In Spring Boot, we use an external configuration to define our properties.
 - This allows us to use the same application code in different environments.
 - We can use properties files, YAML files, environment variables and command-line arguments.
 - `application.properties` file, which uses a key-value format: